-Measures of student persistence and retention on GHC's scorecard include attainment of 154 and 45 college-level credits within the student's first year at GHC.
+Measures of student persistence and retention on GHC's scorecard include attainment of 153 and 45 college-level credits within the student's first year at GHC.
 These measures speak to both student retention and student success because the student needs to be present and enrolled full-time in at least three quarters and successfully complete their courses to obtain and count the 45 credits.
 The scorecard also contains a metric for completion of a degree or certificate within 3 years-150% of time-from the student's first quarter.
 These metrics come from the Washington State Board for Community and Technical College's (WA SBCTC) First-Time Entering Cohort dataset and dashboard (FTEC).

-4 GHC is on the quarter system, 15 credits is one full-time quarter's worth of course credits.
+3 GHC is on the quarter system, and 15 credits are considered one full-time quarter's worth of course credits.
+However, for financial aid purposes, a student is full-time if they are enrolled in 12 or more credits.

-Using data from the state-wide FTEC dataset comes with many benefits.
+Using data from the state-wide FTEC dataset comes with many benefits:

-- GHC can easily compare the performance of its students both to the WA Community and Technical College (CTC) system as a whole, and to selected in-state peer institutions. - Data from the FTEC dataset is used by the WA SBCTC to measure state-wide progress on Diversity, Equity, and Inclusion Initiatives, and Student Achievement and Progress, including state-wide Guided Pathways work.
+- GHC can easily compare the performance of its students both to the WA Community and Technical College (CTC) system as a whole, and to selected in-state peer institutions. - Data from the FTEC dataset is used by the WA SBCTC to measure state-wide progress on Diversity, Equity, Inclusion Initiatives, and Student Achievement and Progress, including statewide Guided Pathways work.
 By using this data for college planning, GHC is again aligning its priorities with those at the state level.

-For post-graduation success, GHC uses measurements of transfer to a 4-year Institution by Year 4 and Employment by Year 4, starting from the student's first quarter.
+For post-graduation success, GHC uses measurements of transfer to a 4-year Institution by year 4 and Employment by year 4, starting from the student's first quarter.
 Again, data for these measurements comes from the WA SBCTC FTEC dataset, with the benefits listed above.

 The College Priority Groups were heavily involved in the selection of metrics for inclusion on the College's Summary Scorecard.
 The College Priority Groups decided on objectives and then worked to define indicators that would tell the College when those objectives had been met.
 The process of reviewing data and developing metrics included many hours of asking in-depth questions, gathering and analyzing disaggregate data, and developing instruments to collect data where none was available.
-During this process, the priority groups worked with the Chief Executive of Institutional Effectiveness and College Relations (CEIECR) as well as the Director of Institutional Research and Reporting (DIRR) to identify available data that could be used to measure the objectives and indicators that had been defined.
+During this process, the priority groups worked with the chief executive of institutional effectiveness and college relations (CEIECR) as well as the director of institutional research and reporting (DIRR) to identify available data that could be used to measure the objectives and indicators that had been defined.